Jose Antonio Reyes dead: Former Arsenal & Sevilla winger dies in car accident | Goal.com

 Former Arsenal and Sevilla winger Jose Antonio Reyes has died in a car accident at the age of 35.

+The EFE agency in Spain reports that the accident took place in Seville at 11.40am local time and that "his car went off the road and caught fire".

-Sevilla confirmed that the former Spain international's cousin Jonathan Reyes was also killed in the collision.
+Sevilla would later confirm that the former Spain international's cousin Jonathan Reyes was also killed in the collision.

-Reyes left the Liga club in 2016 but was a popular figure over two spells with Los Hispalenses.
-He also played for Arsenal between 2004 and 2007.
+Reyes left the Liga club in 2016 but was a popular figure over two spells with the Andalusians.
+He also played for Arsenal between 2004 and 2007, scoring 23 goals in all competitions for the Gunners and winning the Premier League and FA Cup.

-Most recently, he had been playing for Extremadura UD in the Segunda Division after joining in January following a brief stint in China.
+Most recently, he had been playing for Extremadura UD in the second division in Spain after joining in January following a brief stint in China.

 Confirming the tragic news, Sevilla tweeted on Saturday: "We could not offer worse news.
 Our beloved squad member José Antonio Reyes died in a traffic accident.
 Rest in peace."

-He won five Europa League titles over a remarkable career, three of which came in current Arsenal boss Unai Emery's Sevilla side, having already lefted the trophy twice with Atletico Madrid.
+Reyes won five Europa League titles over a remarkable career, three of which came in current Arsenal boss Unai Emery's Sevilla side, having already lifted the trophy twice during his time with Atletico Madrid.

-Reyes also raised the Premier League title with the Gunners in 2003-04 and went on to win La Liga with Real Madrid in 2006-07
+Having won the Premier League title with Arsenal in 2003-04, Reyes would also go on to win La Liga with Real Madrid in 2006-07.

-The attacking wide-man spent his final year in the Spanish top flight at Espanyol during the 2016-17 season having left Sevilla at the end of his contract.
+The winger spent his final year in the Spanish top-flight at Espanyol during the 2016-17 season having left Sevilla at the end of his contract.

 The Sevilla academy graduate helped Extremadura to a 15th-placed finish this season and spoke of his happiness when he signed for the club back in January.

-"A month ago I came back from China and I have been running on my own, this brings me real happiness," he said.
+"A month ago I came back from China and I have been running on my own, this brings me real happiness," he said, as quoted by Marca.